John Sexton: Media

-Over the years, Sexton has been the subject of several public profiles in prominent media venues.
+Over the years, Sexton has been the subject of public profiles in prominent media venues.
 In September 2009, he was featured in The New York Times section Sunday Routines.
 In March 2010, he was interviewed by Bill Moyers on the Public Broadcasting Service show Bill Moyers Journal.
 In May 2010, he was the subject of a NY1 profile on One on 1 with Budd Mishkin.
 That July, he appeared on Charlie Rose (talk show) to discuss the Global Network University, NYU's Abu Dhabi campus, and the state of public discourse, among other topics.

 As president of NYU, Sexton discussed the nature of the university recurringly on The Open Mind (TV series).
 He also appeared as a guest on The Colbert Report on December 6, 2006; during his time in the studio, he gave Stephen Colbert a hug, which he was known for giving affectionately on campus.
 He appeared again on Colbert on March 7, 2013, to promote his book Baseball as a Road to God, which he also discussed twice on MLB Network.

 In addition, Sexton has been interviewed repeatedly in the business and popular press, including: